continuedev/continue/docs/docs/customize/model-providers/more/piecesOSLLM.md

 - `provider`: Must be set to `"pieces_os"`.
 - `model`: The model identifier for Pieces OS.
 Default is `"pieces_os"`.
 - `apiBase`: The base URL for the Pieces OS API.
 Default is `"http://localhost:1000"`.

+## Usage

+Once configured, you can use Pieces OS like any other model provider in Continue.
+The integration will use the Pieces OS API for completions and other supported operations.